chris-wood/chris-wood.github.io/_drafts/private_object_encryption.md

 would be possible to determine when two identical messages were sent over the wire by comparing the bits (ciphertexts).

-Now, to continue the proof, let's make the following assumptions:
+Now, to continue the discussion, let's make the following assumptions:

 1. Routers are untrusted.
 This means that any action or computation performed by a router must be possible by an eavesdropping adversary.